Kifuka - place where lightning strikes most often

 See Kifuka on the map of Democratic Republic of the Congo!

 - Quality Controlled LIS Browse Images, Lightning & Atmospheric Electricity Research at the GHCC.
-Accessed in 7th November 2010.
+Accessed on November 7, 2010.